grincc/agenda/notes/2023-05-23-community-meeting-notes.md

 __anynomous__ : Furthermore, @scilio made PR to review the final phase of the CoinSwap implemntation, so that is great news 🚀

-🚀 scilio,anonymous, l33d4n, cekickafa, johndaviews,ardocrat, defistaker
+🚀 scilio,anonymous, l33d4n, cekickafa, johndavies,ardocrat, defistaker

 __ardocrat__ :